Carlosjr5/sem/use-cases/use-case-22.md

-# USE CASE: 22 The top N populated cities in a region.
+# USE CASE: 22 All the cities in a region organised by largest population to smallest.
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context